CBIIT/idc-model/doc/idc-model-inference.md

 attributes, which are actually containers including a defined set of mainly scalar-valued attributes.
-Therefore, some scalar-valued DICOM attributes are part of the IDC model by virtue of these sequences, and are not specified explicitly as Bigquery column names.
+Therefore, some scalar-valued DICOM attributes are part of the IDC model by virtue of these sequences, and are not specified explicitly as BigQuery column names.

 ### Extracting a hierarchy of entities and pruning